qvantel/kafka-explorer/README.md

 At least one search term is required and up to four can be used in parallel.
 When using multiple terms, kafka explorer will show results that don't match **any** of the excluded and match **all** of the included (if any).

+### Start Timestamp

+Search scope can be limited to messages newer than a certain moment in time.
+This is done by pressing the toggle to the right of the "Start at" field and selecting a date and time.

 ### Limit